akshitagarwal1998/rcsb_pdb_nn/README.md

 ## Notes

-- Use streaming mode if cache files exceed available memory (recommended for >10M pairs).
 - Set `persistent_workers=True` and tune `prefetch_factor` in `DataLoader` for large-scale runs.
 - Best model is saved in `modelData/best_model.pt`.